Kitsune is the name for the fox as both an animal and a spirit.

 Kamisama Kiss stars the broke and homeless Nanami, who’s suddenly approached by a mysterious man named Mikage.

-She accepts his offer and soon realises the implications.
+She accepts his offer and soon realizes the implications.

 Mikage, the Earth Deity of Mikage shrine, gives Nanami his godly position after she takes up residence there.